 Right now I’m on a bit of a paper towel kick.
-Paper towels are one of my pet eco-topics and once I get going look out.
-Hopefully I’ll be off this kick in a week or so and back to a more general eco-friendly post schedule.
+Paper towels are one of my pet eco-topics and once I get going, look out.

 In general I think cloth towels can be used for anything you use paper towels for.
 However, that said, there are a couple of real downsides to cloth use and some imagined downsides too.
 First up the real cons…

-REAL negative aspects of using cloth towels over paper:
+REAL negative aspects of using cloth over paper:

 It’s more icky.
 From a purely getting down and dirty aspects cloth can’t beat paper.
 Paper towels are used and tossed.
 Cloth towels are used and then you somehow have to deal with the mess that you’ve transferred to the towel.
 If a mess is really messy sometimes I’ll rinse a cloth quick in the sink before tossing it into the hamper.